This post may contain affiliate links. Read our disclosure policy here.

 40% is alot!

 If you pay any kind of attention to grocery prices (and most frugal shoppers do or should!) then you know that prices have already been increasing.
 Maybe you’ve already had to increase your grocery budget or at least start looking for alternatives for some products.

 Most people are nervous about this if they’ve never done it before but I’m here to tell you it’s no big deal!
 Yes, it does take some work and you might have to learn some new skills, but it’s so worth it in the long run!
-Learn to dehydrated, water and pressure can, and freeze.
+Learn to dehydrate, water and pressure can, and freeze.
 These skills will help you be able to purchase items in bulk and not have to eat them all instantly!

 I used to think I was totally good to go as long as I knew how to coupon.
-Hate to burst anyone's bubble but the way things are going, coupons aren’t going to be available forever.
-With increasing coupon fraud and stores cracking down on the use of coupons I don't see this phase lasting much longer, at least not the deals we are used to anyways.
-Learn to shop different ways such as taking advantage of loss leaders, shopping farmer’s markets, meal planning, buying in bulk, growing a garden, and more.
+Unfortunately, due to too many people abusing the couponing systems, coupons aren’t really a thing anymore.
+You can find some coupons on store apps, but not many.
+Learn to shop in different ways such as taking advantage of loss leaders, shopping farmer’s markets, meal planning, buying in bulk, growing a garden, and more.

-I’m not saying that you should just give up but I also don’t think that we should live under the delusion that we will always be able to keep our budgets in the same amount as prices increase.
+I’m not saying that you should just give up, but I also don’t think that we should live under the illusion that we will always be able to keep our budgets in the same amount as prices increase.
 As I mentioned above, we’ve had to re-arrange our budget over the last year to keep up with higher food prices and a different style of eating.
 Just take a peek at your budget and see if you have an extra $25 or $50 you can spare in another category to put aside for your grocery category.

 When every penny counts you have to make the most of your budget and there isn’t room for “extras”!
 You might be thinking that this way of shopping might make you feel deprived (the same way as putting no “misc” cash in your budget will do), but that’s not the case here.
 Create new treats and snacks with what you can afford in your budget.

-However, I don’t feel like we should be dependant on our stockpiles to get us through until prices become better.
+However, I don’t feel like we should be dependent on our stockpiles to get us through until prices become better.
 For one, we don’t know when prices will become better (if they ever will!).
 It could be a matter of months, it could be years!
 Ultimately we need to learn to live self sufficiently no matter what’s going on and we have to do that by adapting to the situation, never thinking we can be fully prepped for anything.